Ben Simms

 Penny Arcade

-This was my first mobile game, designed for iOS, it utilised the 2d box physics engine to create a penny arcade machine.
-Players were challenged to collect falling gold coins and avoid red ones.
-The biggest challenge for me with this game was getting it live on the App Store, preparing assets, copy and certificates, it was an eye-opener
+My first mobile game, designed for iOS, using a 2D physics engine to simulate a penny arcade machine.
+Players collect gold coins and avoid red ones.
+Getting this game onto the App Store was a significant learning experience.

 More2013 Feb